 Filipino BBQ Sauce Components

-Soy Sauce adds the Salt to the BBQ Sauce so additional Salt is not required.
-It also assist in the over all color of the meat when cooking.
+Soy Sauce adds the Salt to the BBQ Sauce, so additional Salt is not required.
+It also assists in the over all color of the meat when cooking.

 The Fruit Calamansi is a cross between Orange and Lime.
 Grown in South Eastern Asia and is used often in cooking.